Positivity is hard.

 The way you put yourself down this morning?
 Would any person say that to you?
 Take that quote.
 Close your eyes and let it flood through you, growing in your heart and bursting through your chest.
 It hurts.

 So, take that hurt and try, really hard, to flip it.
-I found it so, so hard, but in the end, it happened.
-Think of one good thing in life.
-It could be about yourself, but it doesn’t have to be.
+I found it so, so hard, but in the end, it began to happen.
+For a while, I couldn’t think of one good thing about myself. if someone sold me to try and name a positive quality, I just couldn’t.
+So, instead of focusing on myself, I focused on anything but myself.
 I was just so happy that moorland existed, for a bit.
 Then I liked that strawberries and cream was a thing.
-Then I noticed that actually, I quite liked my wrinkles.
+I was glad for trance music.
+Then eventually, one day, I noticed that actually, I quite liked my wrinkles.

 Check in on your emotions now.
 Do you feel worse then a few moments ago?
 Do you feel better?
 It’s so easy to think the worst, to be consumed by those dirty grey echoes of mischief, those thoughts winging their way around your skull.

-It’s hard to keep positive all the time, especially when we’re facing trying circumstances.
-I get it.
-But it’s possible to catch ourselves sometimes and quiet that nasty voice.
 Stay classy.
 Rise above.
 Don’t bitch just to get a reaction.
 Analyse the reasons you want to write something negative just before you hit send.
 Take a breath, a second, before those words pass your lips.
 See the thought in your mind?
-Shake your head and think of one, go-to positive thing about your self or your life.
+Shake your head and play with the other view.
 Even if it’s just the fact that you made a really nice cuppa this morning.
 Or that you got the washing in.

 Be mindful of your feelings.
 If you catch the negative urge, just hit pause.
 Notice how your body is responding physically.
 Take a deep breath and change your posture.
 Think.
 How will you affect the world around you by this action?
 How will you affect the world inside you?